CBIZ

 Enhancing Audit Quality

 Organizations can take proactive steps to enhance the quality of their EBP audits before the auditing process even begins.
 A critical measure is ensuring that plan administrators file Form 5500 on time, even if some information is yet to be completed.
-This approach is vital to avoid penalties, particularly in light of the DOL’s stringent stance on late filings.
+This approach is vital to avoid penalties, particularly considering the DOL’s stringent stance on late filings.
 The introduction of new methodologies in the 2023 Form 5500 for counting participants and reporting administrative expenses further emphasizes the importance of accuracy and compliance.
 These changes require meticulous preparation and reporting to meet the evolving standards set forth by regulatory bodies.

 It is also important to note that the careful selection of an auditor is a key factor in the overall quality of an EBP audit.
 The recent report highlights a significant trend: auditors who manage a larger volume of EBP plans annually tend to have lower rates of deficiencies, indicating that experience and breadth of practice are crucial.
-In addition, audits conducted by CPAs affiliated with the AICPA’s Employee Benefit Plan Audit Quality Center consistently show fewer deficiencies.
-This correlation suggests that choosing an experienced auditor, especially those associated with recognized professional groups like the AICPA, can greatly mitigate the risk of audit deficiencies, thereby enhancing the reliability and integrity of the audit process.
+Additionally, audits conducted by CPAs affiliated with the AICPA’s Employee Benefit Plan Audit Quality Center consistently show fewer deficiencies.
+This correlation suggests that choosing an experienced auditor, especially those associated with recognized professional groups like the AICPA, can mitigate the risk of audit deficiencies, thereby enhancing the reliability and integrity of the audit process.

 For More Information

-If you're concerned about the quality of your EBP audit, please connect with our professionals today.
+If you are concerned about the quality of your EBP audit, please connect with our professionals today.
 Our team of auditors, equipped with thorough expertise and comprehensive knowledge, will ensure your audit adheres to all necessary standards, effectively simplifying EBP audit complexities and ensuring smooth compliance with IRS and DOL regulations.

-© Copyright CBIZ, Inc. and CBIZ CPAs P.C. (together, “CBIZ”).
-All rights reserved.
+© Copyright CBIZ, Inc. All rights reserved.
 Use of the material contained herein without the express written consent of the firms is prohibited by law.
 This publication is distributed with the understanding that CBIZ is not rendering legal, accounting or other professional advice.
 The reader is advised to contact a tax professional prior to taking any action based upon this information.
 CBIZ assumes no liability whatsoever in connection with the use of this information and assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect the information contained herein.
+Material contained in this publication is informational and promotional in nature and not intended to be specific financial, tax or consulting advice.
+Readers are advised to seek professional consultation regarding circumstances affecting their organization.